theandrew168/bronzebeard/docs/FAQ.md

 Therefore if you attach the 4 cables from the adapter directly to these pins, the chip will bug out, run way too fast, and potentially be damaged.
 To avoid this, you can either power the Nano via USB-C and leave the serial cable's 5V line unplugged or you can jump the 5V line over to the 5V input on the far corner of the device.

-As for the forth.asm example, it does work.
+As for the [examples/forth.asm](https://github.com/theandrew168/bronzebeard/blob/master/examples/forth.asm) example, it does work.
 It's just so minimal at this point that it's sort of hard to tell.
-By default, it only supports the bare minimum builtin words as documented here.
+By default, it only supports the bare minimum builtin words as documented [here](https://github.com/theandrew168/bronzebeard/blob/master/docs/forth.md).
-In order to build up the dictionary into something useful, it is necessary to enter most of the commands from prelude.forth.
+In order to build up the dictionary into something useful, it is necessary to enter most of the commands from [prelude.forth](https://github.com/theandrew168/bronzebeard/blob/master/examples/prelude.forth).
-If you then go on and manually type all the commands in from both rcu.forth and gpio.forth, you'll be equipped with the word "rled" which turns on the red LED.
+If you then go on and manually type all the commands in from both [rcu.forth](https://github.com/theandrew168/bronzebeard/blob/master/examples/rcu.forth) and [gpio.forth](https://github.com/theandrew168/bronzebeard/blob/master/examples/gpio.forth), you'll be equipped with the word "rled" which turns on the red LED.
-I made a quick demo video for this example.
+I made a quick [demo video](https://www.youtube.com/watch?v=7Q1TXs5Ff9M) for this example.

 Obviously, this is an obnoxious amount of manual and tedious typing.
 Surely there is a better way!